rust-lang/book/second-edition/nostarch/chapter04.md

 // takes_and_gives_back will take a String and return one. fn takes_and_gives_back(a_string: String) -> String { // a_string comes into
-scope.
+                                                      // scope.

     a_string  // a_string is returned and moves out to the calling function.
 }
 ```

-The ownership of variables follows the same pattern every time: assigning a
+The ownership of a variable follows the same pattern every time: assigning a
-value to another variable moves it, and when heap data values’ variables go out
+value to another variable moves it.
+When a variable that includes data on the
-of scope, if the data hasn’t been moved to be owned by another variable, the
+heap goes out of scope, the value will be cleaned up by `drop` unless the data
-value will be cleaned up by `drop`.
+has been moved to be owned by another variable.

 Taking ownership and then returning ownership with every function is a bit
 tedious.
 What if we want to let a function use a value but not take ownership?